Whether you’re newly engaged, celebrating a

 Most homeowners policies carry coverage limitations on personal property, such as jewelry.
 If your jewelry is valuable, it’s best to schedule it, or have it specifically itemized with a value on your policy.

-Here are some tips to make sure your jewelry brings you joy and happiness for a lifetime.
+Here are some tips to ensure your jewelry brings you lifelong joy and happiness.

 Tips for protecting your jewelry from damage

 1. Don’t expose your jewelry to chlorine or saltwater.
-When you’re on vacation or enjoying your own hot tub or swimming pool, always remove your jewelry first.
+Always remove your jewelry when you’re on vacation or enjoying your hot tub or swimming pool.
 Chlorine, salt, and other minerals can react with the metal alloys causing damage.

 2. Never put jewelry in your pocket.
 While the intention of preventing damage to or loss of your jewelry is good, the outcome may be bad.
 If you’re traveling, pick pocketers are smooth criminals and may steal it without your knowledge.
 Or you may never remember what pocket you put it in.
 It’s best to store your jewelry in a safe place and one that you’ll remember.